There are many routes you can take to get a job in IT, including earning a certification, networking, and sharpening your relevant skills.

 In an interview for a job in IT, you’re likely to encounter both behavioral questions and technical questions.

-You can prepare for an interview by practicing your answers to common questions or anticipating specific ones.
+You can prepare for an interview by practicing your answers to common IT interview questions.
 Read the job description to get a sense of what you’ll be expected to know.
 Have some stories ready about your past experiences, including times where things went well, and when things didn’t go so well—and what you did about it.

 Here are a few examples of questions you might run into: